 In this course, students will learn how inventories can be used to manage supply chain performance.
-They will learn to distinguish different functions of inventory in different supply chain environments.
+They will learn to distinguish different inventory roles in different supply chain environments.
 The course enables students to analyze inventory systems quantitatively and to determine the right inventory levels to achieve given performance objectives.
-Students will also get acquainted with the basic principles of revenue management and understand how these are interrelated with inventory management.
+Students will also gain insights into the interdependencies between the sales and operations functions of a firm.